sukovanej/inseminator/readme.md

 The code above is a simple API with an abillity to talk to database, save application metrics, output logs and talk to another services (use your imagination).
-Actually it doesn't look so bad and if I was writing a simple 100-line application with similar abbilities such a design would be sufficient and if it turned out we need to extend it it is not a big deal to rewrite 100-line Python application within a more robust design decisions.
+Actually it doesn't look so bad and if I was writing a simple 100-line application with similar abbilities such a design would be sufficient and if it turned out we need to extend it, it is not a big deal to rewrite 100-line Python application within a more robust design decisions.

 Now, let's imagine this piece of code is part of 10k-line long Python application.

   - **ability to test** - somewhere from *zero* to *what the heck is automatic testing?*.
     Since everything is happening in the import-time you can use monkeypatching and hope the code will never change, that makes sense in the beginning but than you decide to change a single component of your system and you find out you have to delete all the